madmolecularman/JMG_Puritz_Lab_Notebook/_posts/2022-04-25-Testing-Library-Amplification.md

 |11|SallV2|47.4|
 |12|Sall|36.6|

 Pool 1-3 didn't amplify which were the SallV2 adapters, but we had the SAll adapter pools amplify but only after a 30 cycle PCR.
-There might be a better way to appraoch that but for now it looks like the Sall adapters are working!
+There might be a better way to approach that but for now it looks like the Sall adapters are working!
 What we have is just really low amounts of cDNA going into the library amplification.